 If a layer does not have a ButtonSwap property set (or it is set to empty/null/blank), it will use the same setting as its parent layer (combo layers will treat their first-named base layer as their parent in this case).
 This is why setting a swap in [Scheme] makes it a global change - all other layers are ultimately children/grandchildren/etc of [Scheme].

-The above variables can be automatically set to values read in from game configuration files, and will even automatically update if said files are modified during play.
+Variables can be automatically set to values read in from game configuration files, and will even automatically update if said files are modified during play.
 These automatic changes behave like the =Temp Set VarName to Value command and thus will NOT be written out to your profile .ini files.

 First, any game configuration file that should be parsed needs to be set as a property in the [TargetConfigFiles] section, with a name given to each file.
 Environment variables such as %USERPROFILE% can be used in the file path, such as Settings=%USERPROFILE%\AppData\LocalLow\Company\Game\settings.json